 - LendInvest (alternative investment fund, regulated by FCA but not for P2P)

 - Propio (temporarily closed, not currently authorised by FCA)

 - Capital Rise (offer bond investments, regulated by FCA but not for P2P)

 - The Bridge Crowd (unregulated bridging loans and regulated consumer buy-to-let loans, does not hold P2P permissions)

 - Landlord Invest

 - Just Us

 Lend Invest (launched 2013)

-LendInvest is one of the largest peer to peer lending platforms, having raised over £800 million in funding at the time of writing.
+LendInvest is a large alternative investment fund, which has raised over £800 million in funding at the time of writing.
 Investors can choose between investing in individual bridging/development loans via the ‘co-investment platform’ or investing in secured bonds listed on the London Stock Exchange.
 To date, investors in the platform have invested over £1.5 billion in loans to borrowers who have bought, built or renovated over 5,000 UK properties.

 - Target interest rates – Between 4% and 7%.